Photonios/py-momit-cool-remote/README.rst

 -------
 The Momit Cool is a commercial, closed source product that does not have any documentation on how communication is performed.
 All of the information provided in this repository was found by reverse engineering the protocol.
 I uncovered most of the information by ARP poisoning and intercepting the traffic between the Momit Gateway and the Momit servers.
 The Momit Gateway communicates over the CoAP protocol.

-Most CoAP servers have a way of discovering resources by querying `/.well-known/cors`.
-Performing this on the Momit Cool Gateway, we can retrieve all available endpoints:
+CoAP servers typically implement the CoRE standard, allowing service and resource discovery.
+Performing this on the Momit Cool Gateway allows us to retrieve a list of available resources:

 .. code-block::